Brainstorming. Soundboarding. Problem solving. Let’s go…

 No writer is an island — we all need a little support and encouragement sometimes.
 Someone to bounce our ideas off.
 Someone to share our vision with.
 Someone to cheerlead from the sidelines as we sweat over our manuscript.
 Someone to politely nudge us when we’re procrastinating… (Ahem.)
 And most of all, someone to get excited with — because when creative minds meet, inspiring things happen!

 Working one-to-one with other writers is my absolute favourite thing to do.
 I love hearing about people’s stories, their characters, their ideas, hopes and dreams.
 I also love puzzling out problems with them, and helping them navigate their way through narrative minefields.
 And, after fifteen years of working with thousands of writerly-inclined folk, I’ve come to recognise the same patterns when it comes to challenges, sticking points, and staying motivated.
-With this in mind, I’ve put together four specific coaching packages to tackle each stage of the process, so there’s something to suit every writer, no matter where you are with your story.
+With this in mind, I’ve put together a creative development package to provide a mix of on-page and face-to-face editorial support to help any writer, no matter where they’re at in the process.

 How can creative writing coaching help you?